Super-exponential decay rates for eigenvalues and singular values of integral operators on the sphere

-while Theorem 3.1 in \cite{cas-men} shows the operator $J^r$ is also compact.
-Due to the spectral theorem its eigenvalues can be listed in a non-increasing order counting the repetitions according to the formulas $J^r\,1=1$ and \ref{eq3.1}.
-Therefore the sequence $\{\lambda_n(J^r)\}_n$ can be block ordered such that: \begin{description} \item[-] the first block contains the eigenvalue 1; and \item[-] the $(n+1)$-th block ($n\geq 1$) contains $d_n^m$ entries equal to $m^{r}n^{-r}(n+m-1)^{-r}$. \end{description} Consequently, by \eqref{recurrence}, the first element in the $(n+1)$-th block corresponds to the index
+encompasses the self-adjointness of $J^r$ while Theorem 3.1 in \cite{cas-men} shows the operator $J^r$ is also compact.
+Due to the spectral theorem, its eigenvalues can be listed in a non-increasing order counting the repetitions according to the formulas $J^r\,1=1$ and \eqref{eq3.1}.
+Therefore the sequence $\{\lambda_n(J^r)\}_n$ can be block-ordered such that: \begin{itemize} \item[-] the first block contains the eigenvalue 1; and \item[-] the $(n+1)$-th block ($n\geq 1$) contains $d_n^m$ entries equal to $m^{r}n^{-r}(n+m-1)^{-r}$. \end{itemize} Consequently, by \eqref{recurrence}, the first element in the $(n+1)$-th block corresponds to the index

 and the last one corresponds to the index